 You cannot come to Costa Rica without having gallo pinto at least once; though it is highly unlikely that you will be able to resist eating it more.
 Gallo pinto is traditionally served with breakfast, but can also be served later in the day.
 Gallo pinto is a slowly blended and married together dish of rice, beans, onions, red peppers, and cilantro.
 Gallo pinto served with eggs, fried cheese, sweet plantains, and homemade corn tortillas is a breakfast plate you must indulge in.

 Rice is a staple food in Costa Rica and served at most meals.
 One mouthwatering meal made with rice is arroz con pollo/camerones/vegetales/mariscos (chicken/shrimp/vegetables/seafood).
-The rice is mixed with annatto (which is similar to saffron) to make yellow rice, and vegetables like peas, carrots, bell peppers, and celery are diced and cooked in.
+The rice is mixed with annatto (which is similar to saffron) to make yellow rice, and vegetables like peas, carrots, bell peppers, and celery are diced and mixed in.
 Then, of course, whatever “con” you decided on is thrown in the mix.
 This dish is quite simple, but incredibly flavorful.

 Chifrijo is a compact dish that is usually served in bars.
 It is a bowl of rice and beans topped with fried pork meat or fried pork skins and topped with avocado, pico de gallo, chimichurri, and lime.
 There are few things that go better with an ice cold Pilsen than a cup of chifrijo.
 Often this dish is accompanied by homemade tortilla chips or plantain chips.
 Every bit will make you smile.

 Patacones are made from green plantains.
 The green plantain is peeled and sliced into quarter- to half-inch thick pieces and quickly boiled on each side.
 Then, each piece is flattened and fried on both sides until crisp.
 They are then topped with lime and salt.
-Sometimes they are served with refried beans on top and avocado, pica de gallo, or shredded cabbage salad.
+Sometimes they are served with refried beans on top and avocado, pico de gallo, or shredded cabbage salad.
 It’s impossible to eat just one.

 Olla de carne is comfort cooking at its best.
 This is a slow-cooked stew that is packed with nutrient-rich and flavor-rich ingredients.
-Similar to a pot roast, the stew contains chucks of beef, potatoes, sweet potatoes, carrots, sweet plantains, green plantains, chayote, and yuca.
+Similar to a pot roast, the stew contains chunks of beef, potatoes, sweet potatoes, carrots, sweet plantains, green plantains, chayote, and yuca.
 This stew is the definition of hearty.

 Not all places in Costa Rica are hot.
 In elevated zones or in the Central Valley temperatures can be quite moderate and sometimes even chilly.
 It is in these places that a bowl of sopa negra will taste its best.
-Sopa negra is traditional black bean soup.
+Sopa negra is a traditional black bean soup.
 This is also Costa Rica’s answer chicken noodle soup and served when people are sick.
 Sopa negra is typically served with two hard boiled eggs, a cup of rice, and a side of corn tortillas.
 A warming dish that is good for the soul.

 Sopa mariscos is a tomato-based soup that is packed with fresh seafood.
 The best place to order this soup is in a coastal town on the Pacific.
 Usually there is squid, shrimp, clams, mussels, pieces of white fish, and sometimes vegetables in this savory dish.
 This soup is a delicious taste of the ocean.